leotao0608/Gomoku-machine-learning-AI/README.md

    - Displays thinking time and chosen move.

 3. **Winning**:
-   - The first player to align 5 stones wins.
+   - The first player to align 5 chess pieces wins.